 Karen: That’s a great idea!

 Students try to guess the meaning of it’s up to you from the context.
 And after finding the its meaning as ‘sana bağlı’ , they are asked to put those words in the dialogue and read it again.

-To conclude, code switching is a phenomenon that is inevitable in bilingual communities.
+Code switching is a phenomenon that is inevitable in bilingual communities.
 It occurs naturally in second- or foreign-language classrooms and it can be used beneficially in many classroom activities.
 Although it is sometimes seen as a sloppy or presumptive way to speak, it is natural and can be turned to a purposeful and useful activity in language classes.

 Aranoff, M. and Rees – Miller, J. (2003).
 The Handbook Of Linguistics.
 Blackwell Publishers: Oxford